Chillsmeit/RPi5-RecursiveDNS-Guide/README.md

 ```

 ### 16. If there's erros messages like "expected kernel" etc.
-- The reason is because 64 bits it too new in Raspbian and the packages complain about architecture
+- At the time of writting, some Debian 12 (bookworm) packages complain about the architecture
 - The processor microcode module only supports AMD and Intel but not aarch64 (64bits ARM)
 - You can "fix" this by removing the needrestart package with:
 ```